Colonel Kathleen Swacina Scholarship

-Applications will be accepted starting October 1, 2021.
-A link to the online application form is posted at the top of this page.
+Applications will be accepted starting October 1.
+A link to the online application form will be posted on this page when applications are being accepted.
 Submissions must include the following:

-- An online application form, including short-answer questions, educational and career plans, and financial need.
-In addition, the applicant may also describe any challenges (i.e. personal, physical, psychological, educational) that she has had to overcome to get to this point in her educational career.
+- An online application form, including short-answer questions, educational and career plans and financial need.
+In addition, the applicant may also describe any challenges (i.e. personal, physical, psychological, educational) that she has had to overcome to reach this point in her educational career.

-- An official college transcript with completed courses and grades including grades from the Spring 2021 semester.
+- An official college transcript with completed courses and grades including grades from the fall 2021 semester.